Is my Achilles Ruptured?

 Is my Achilles ruptured?

 If you get sudden sharp pain in the back of the heel, sometimes with an audible snapping sound, then you may have torn the Achilles tendon.
 You should assume that is the case until you are sure it is a less serious injury.
-You may be tempted think you have just sprained your ankle.
-There are several myths about what is and is not possible to do with your leg after you have suffered a tear to the Achilles tendon, and sometimes this leads to a delayed diagnosis.
-Even with a torn Achilles you can move the foot (other tendons help to do this) and you can still walk (albeit awkwardly).
-Sometimes people seek help after a delay, having initially hoped that the injury was something more minor and would recover quickly.
+Even with a torn Achilles you can move the foot and still walk (albeit awkwardly).
+Sometimes people delay seeking help, hoping the injury was something minor.

 What happens when you tear your Achilles?